 Sooo, how do I actually make sure it does not evaporate from my life?

 Work every while.
 New things take space, more than you think.
 They eat your evenings, sneak into your thoughts and steal mental breaks.
-They’ll make you come back again and again, with new ideas buzzing at 6 a.m.
+They’ll make you come back again and again, with new ideas buzzing at 6 a.m. or 11 p.m.
 But that’s okay.
 That’s just your dream trying to get you to do something about it.

 Make space for it.
 Sometimes it can be annoying, living with your dream.
 You’ll have to notice it, make some space and accept that it’s now living with you — between your work, your laundry and your Saturday coffee.
 It’ll be waving at you from the corner of your mind, knocking on your forehead, like: “Hey, you, remember me?”
 Lol.